linktoahmad/linktoahmad/README.md

 ## I'm [Ahmed Khalil][homepage] 👋

-A JavaScript developer from [Islamabad][about-Islamabad].
-I'm currently working as Full-Stack Dev at [Numu][numu].
-I love building applications & discussing new product ideas.
+With over 2 years of experience working with React, Node.js, SQL, PostgreSQL, and javascript Frameworks building full-stack web apps. on the lookout for a new full-stack role where I can bring my skills to the table and be part of something awesome..
 Reach out to me
 🌐[here][web] if you'd like to talk, and know more about me ✌️